 - No access to Windows or knowledge of old password is needed

-- Works with Windows 7, Windows Vista, Windows XP, and some Windows Server OS's
+- Works with 32-bit versions of Windows Vista, Windows XP, and some Windows Server OS's

 - Access to another PC required to burn ISO file

-- Not supported on 64-bit Windows operating systems
+- Not supported on newer or 64-bit Windows operating systems

-- Kon-Boot will temporarily remove the password on nearly any 32-bit version of Windows including Windows 7, Windows Vista, and Windows XP.
+- Kon-Boot will temporarily remove the password on any 32-bit edition of Windows Vista or Windows XP.